Deadlock on PM’s resignation persists

 Earlier, Fazlur Rehman also made a telephonic contact with former prime minister Nawaz Sharif and inquired his health and prayed for his fast recovery.
 Nawaz Sharif thanked the Maulana for inquiring his health and reiterated his commitment of participation of the PML-N in Azadi March.

-Meanwhile, Prime Minister Imran Khan and Pervaiz Khattak discussed the upcoming Rehbar Committee negotiations and doctors protest during a telephonic conversation.
+Meanwhile, Prime Minister Imran Khan and Pervaiz Khattak discussed the upcoming Rahbar Committee negotiations and doctors protest during a telephonic conversation.

 Senate Chairman Sadiq Sanjrani Pervaiz Khattak also held a meeting with the PML-Q President and former Prime Minister Chaudhry Shujaat Hussain and Parvaiz Elahi at their residence in Islamabad.
 Both the leaders inquired about welfare of Chaudhry Shujaat Hussain and held consultations about opposition’s Azadi March.